hishanthp/Individual-small-project/README.md

 # Individual-small-project
-A small signup and sign-in
+A small signup and sign-in small project